CurlyMoo/rules/README.md

   uint16_t ret;
  ```

- The `if` node type will look like this:
+ The `if` node type looks like this:
  ```c
  typedef struct vm_tif_t {
   VM_GENERIC_FIELDS